Law Viewer

 (4) Key telecommunications business entities under the Telecommunications Business Act (only applicable to telephone service providers) shall provide relay services using telecommunications equipment and facilities (including video phone services, text message services, and other relay services determined and publicly announced by the Minister of Science and ICT) in order for persons with disabilities to access and use such services on an equal basis with persons without disabilities. <Amended on May 11, 2010; Mar.
 23, 2013; Jul.
 26, 2017>

-(5) The following business entities shall endeavor to provide publications (including electronic publications; hereinafter the same shall apply in this paragraph) or videos in order for persons with disabilities to access and use such publications and videos on an equal basis with persons without disabilities: Provided, That the National Library under Article 18 of the Libraries Act shall convert newly produced and distributed library materials into braille materials, materials containing print accessibility barcodes, audio materials, and enlarged text: <Newly Inserted on May 11, 2010; Jan.
+(5) The following business entities shall endeavor to provide publications (including electronic publications; hereinafter the same shall apply in this paragraph) or videos in order for persons with disabilities to access and use such publications and videos on an equal basis with persons without disabilities: Provided, That the National Library under Article 18 of the Libraries Act shall convert newly produced and distributed library materials into braille materials, materials containing print accessibility barcodes, audio materials, and enlarged text: <Added on May 11, 2010; Jan.
 28, 2014; Dec.
 19, 2017>

 1. Business entities who regularly issue publications;